nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br/>

-### Integer overflow causes wrong error message
+### Inaccurate Error Message for Integer Overflow
 #### Problem
 There are currently 4 types of commands that require internship indices: `edit`, `view` `copy` and `delete-index`.
 However, the current implementation of the parsing of these indices does not take into account integer overflows, which is when the integer is too large or too small for InternBuddy to compute.

 When trying to parse these integers, it recognises that they are either too large or too small and treats them as not an integer.
-As a result, InternBuddy is unable to differentiate between internship index inputs that aren't integers and are integer overflows.
+As a result, InternBuddy is unable to differentiate between internship index inputs that are not integers and are integer overflows.

 Thus, an invalid command format error message is displayed when these integer overflows are inputted (refer to Figure 25), instead of an index out of range error message when the integer is too large or an invalid index error message when the integer is too small.